How to exclude or remove traffic from semalt.com in Google Analytics using a simple filter

 Many web analytics peeps will be seeing a strange referrer at the top of Google Analytics reports for their sites.

-Semalt.com is a piece of software that tracks a sites position in search engines and it works by sending out a crawler to your site.
+Semalt.com is a piece of software that tracks a sites position in search engines and it works by sending out a crawler to your site to gather information about your site and its pages.

 These crawlers are then being logged as referral traffic in Google Analytics which is not a nice thing to happen.
 It’s not how other software providers do things – some say it’s a clever marketing stunt in order to get the attention of web masters.